Automatic detection of CMEs using synthetically-trained Mask R-CNN: Results and discussion

 \subsection{Performance on synthetic validation data}

 Fig.~\ref{fig:iou_vs_epoch} presents $IoU$ computed for $10^3$ random images of the synthetic validation dataset, at different stages during training.
 This is computed using the optimal mask threshold of Sec~\ref{sec:mask_gen} and, for each image, using only the output mask that best matches ${M}_{e0}$.
 Due to the latter, this $IoU$ does not measure false positive masks, while it is sensitive to false positive pixels within the selected mask.
 It can be seen that the initial $IoU$ is $\approx0.6$, which corresponds to the ResNet backbone pretrained on the COCO dataset (with no CME images).
-We also show in Fig.~\ref{fig:test_iou_nsd} the relationship between $IoU$ and the more intuitive $RSD$, see Eq.~\ref{eq:iou} and more details below in Sect. \ref{sec:result_real_obs}.
-Note that $RSD$ simply measures the non-overlapping area relative to the true mask area, thus depends on the true mask size.
-However, for good performance, namely $IoU>0.8$ and $RSD<20\%$, the relationship is practically linear ($IoU=1-RSD$).
-Thus, the initial and final validation $IoU$ found during training, 0.6 and 0.98, correspond to $RSD\approx40-65\%$ and $\approx2\%$, respectively.
+We also show in Fig.~\ref{fig:test_iou_nsd} the relationship between $IoU$ and the more intuitive $RSD$.
+Note that $RSD$ simply measures the non-overlapping area relative to the true mask area, thus depends on the true mask size. \textbf{For good performance, namely $IoU>0.8$ and $RSD<20\%$, the relationship is practically linear ($IoU=1-RSD$).
+For poor performance, there can be cases with $RSD>1$ if the total non-overleaping area is larger than the true mask area, see Eq.~\ref{eq:iou} and more details below in Sect. \ref{sec:result_real_obs}.} The initial and final validation $IoU$ found during training, 0.6 and 0.98, correspond to $RSD\approx40-65\%$ and $\approx2\%$, respectively.
 The median obtained with the trained Mask R-CNN on $1.6\times10^4$ validation images is 0.98, with $88\%$ ($1.4\times10^4$) of the masks having $IoU\ge0.95$ or $RSD\le5\%$.
 In Fig.~\ref{fig:res_syn_examples}, we present examples of detected masks along with the corresponding true mask for six values of $IoU$, ranging from poor to excellent.
 Note that we only show the outline of the masks because they do not present holes or isolated patches.